 It’s still one of several great free things to do in Rhode Island.

-And for more things to do in the Northeast, check out Budget-Wise.
+For more money-saving tips and inexpensive things to do in the Northeast, check out Budget-Wise.

 What are some of your favorite free things to do in Rhode Island?
 Share them in the comments below.